Tulugaak/Tulugaak/README.md

 ---
 **✅ About Me**

 I know a bit of C++ and only use tech that lasts and only software that, when possible, is open source.
+Corporations should not be trusted with anyone's data.

 *programming student by day, touhou fan by night*